facebook/docusaurus/docs/guides-blog.md

 The only required field is `title`; however, we provide options to add author information to your blog post as well.

 - `author` - The text label of the author byline.
-- `authorURL` - The url associated with the author.
+- `authorURL` - The URL associated with the author.
 This could be a Twitter, GitHub, Facebook account, etc.
-- `authorFBID` - The Facebook ID that is used to extract the profile picture.
+- `authorFBID` - The Facebook profile ID that is used to fetch the profile picture.
+- `authorImageURL` - The URL to the author's image.
+(Note: If you use both `authorFBID` and `authorImageURL`, `authorFBID` will take precedence.
+Don't include `authorFBID` if you want `authorImageURL` to appear.)
 - `title` - The blog post title.